IBM-Cloud/docs/cli/plugins/auto-scaling/index.md

 <dt class="pt dlterm">&lt;APP_NAME&gt;</dt>
 <dd class="pd">The name of the app for which you want to show the history of the auto-scaling policy.
 <dt class="pt dlterm">&lt;start_timestamp&gt;</dt>
 <dd class="pd">The time stamp of the beginning of the history range.
 The supported formats are `yyyy-MM-ddTHH:mm:ss+/-hhmm, yyyy-MM-ddTHH:mm:ssZ`.
 By default, the time stamp is set to 50 hours ahead of the current time.
-See the [W3C Date and Time Formats standard](https://www.w3.org/TR/NOTE-datetime){: new_window} for details about the time stamp format.
+See the <a href="https://www.w3.org/TR/NOTE-datetime" target="_blank">W3C Date and Time Formats standard</a> for details about the time stamp format.
 <dt class="pt dlterm">&lt;end_timestamp&gt;</dt>
 <dd class="pd">The time stamp of the ending of the history range.
 The supported formats are `yyyy-MM-ddTHH:mm:ss+/-hhmm, yyyy-MM-ddTHH:mm:ssZ`.
 By default, the time stamp is set to the current time.
-See the [W3C Date and Time Formats standard](https://www.w3.org/TR/NOTE-datetime){: new_window} for details about the time stamp format.
+See the <a href="https://www.w3.org/TR/NOTE-datetime" target="_blank">W3C Date and Time Formats standard</a> for details about the time stamp format.
 </dl>

 **Tip:** You can also use the **--json** option to pretty print the original JSON response.